goooofie/BasiX/README.md

 ⚠️ **THIS IS THE BASIC VERSION OF CLASSIX, IF YOU WANT SOMETHING BIGGER, CHECK OUT CLASSIX** ⚠️

-To see the game list or console list, just press on the txt file above.
+To see the game list or console list, just press on the txt files above.

 # Advantages

 **Smaller:** BasiX is much smaller than ClassIX, only having 10 consoles.
 This makes it better if you have a bad internet connection.

-**Simple** BasiX is also much more basic than ClassIX, so you will spend less time navigating if you only care about main consoles.
+**Simple:** BasiX is also much more basic than ClassIX, so you will spend less time navigating if you only care about main consoles.

+**Convenient:** Just navagate through the folders and open your favorite emulator.

+**Only what you need:** There is no useless emulators that you will not use.
+Just the your childhood favorites.